WindowsNotifications/msdn-blog-code/README.md

-# msdn-blog-css
+# msdn-blog-code
-Our CSS for our Tiles and Toasts blog
+Our CSS and JavaScript for our Tiles and Toasts blog